Johan Broddfelt

 How do you look at your business?
 Are you thinking about all the touchpoints your customer has when they interact with you?
 Is price the only thing that you customers care about?
 In that case, perhaps you should try to find some new customers...

-- price, marketing, education
+- price, marketing, education, business

 Follow using RSS